Book Cliff mines: History and description

 By the time Grand Junction was three years old, it had become apparent to its citizens that they needed a good coal supply if the town were to grow and prosper.
-Early in 1884 an experienced coal miner named George W. Smith set out to locate a mine that would adequately supply the city's needs.
+Early in 1884 an experienced coal miner named George Peyton Smith set out to locate a mine that would adequately supply the city's needs.
 In a remote and unexplored canyon of the Book Cliffs twelve miles from town he found a huge body of coal.
 Smith and several other men developed the discovery into what became known as the Book Cliff Mine.
-Two years later another coal mine was opened a half a mile north of the Book Cliff coal mine; it was called the Grand Valley Mine.
+Three years later (1887) another coal mine was opened a half a mile north of the Book Cliff coal mine; it was called the Grand Valley Mine.
 Both mines were purchased by William Thomas Carpenter in the summer of 1888, and under his Grand Valley Fuel Company they were improved and further developed.
 He built the Little Book Cliff Railway to serve the mines.
 A small community of miners took root nearby.
 The U.S. post office established a branch there during June 1890, officially dubbing the settlement Carpenter, Colorado.

 One of Carpenter's first improvements was the installation of a gravity powered tramway (known as a funicular) at each of the mines.
 Cars traveled the 1000 ft incline between the mine adit and coal tipple on three rail tracks (except at the passing point, where four rails were used).
 The mechanics of the trams were simple; one end of a wire rope was attached to the car at the mine and the other end to the car at the tipple.
 Between the two cars the rope was wound around a drum and brake mechanism located above the mine adit.
 The weight of the loaded car traveling down was thus used to return an empty car from the tipple to the mine.

-When Isaac Chauncy Wyman acquired the Book Cliff company in January 1899, he installed his nephew William Stanley Phillips as manager.
+When Isaac Chauncy Wyman acquired the Book Cliff company in 1897, he installed his nephew William Stanley Phillips as manager.
 Phillips proved to be as concerned and capable a lieutenant as Wyman could have hoped for.